 Provides a broad coverage of topics in computer science and its applications.
 Investigates the capabilities of computer technology.
 Includes an introductory experience in programming.
 Also includes introductions to professional ethics and careers.
-Prerequisites: An ACT Math score of 23 or higher.
+Prerequisites: An ACT Math score of 23 or its equivalent.

 COMP2040 Introduction to Web Development (3)

 Introduces students to the world of computer science through the world-wide web, focusing on the techniques of web-page creation.
 No programming background is required, although students will learn some programming through scripting languages.
 Offered: Alternate years.
 Prerequisites: COMP1220 or instructor's permission.

 An intensive study of one programming language not covered in other courses.
 Prerequisites: Instructor's permission.
 May be repeated for credit.

 Further study of the syntax and semantics of a programming language using object-oriented design methodology.
 Problem-solving heuristic and algorithm development will be emphasized.
 Prerequisites: ENGR1010, COMP1220, ENGR1010 or COMP1220.
 Corequisites: COMP2220L

 COMP2220L Computer Programming I Laboratory (1)

 A required laboratory associated with COMP2220.
 Corequisites: COMP2220

 An introduction to the principles of developing application programs to run in a Windows environment.
 Development of real-world, multi-form, commercial applications taken from engineering, business, and industry will be emphasized.
 Offered: Alternate years.
 Prerequisites: COMP2220 Corequisites: COMP2260L

 A required laboratory associated with COMP2260.
 Offered: Alternate years.
 Corequisites: COMP2260